It’s been more than a year since the latest version of the 12-inch MacBook made it to market. We’re ready for the sequel.

 More ports, please

-Our biggest bugbear with the 12-inch MacBook, since its launch, has been the incredibly sore lack of ports on the laptop.
-Still equipped with nothing but a lone Thunderbolt 3 (USB-C) port and a headphone jack, this absolutely needs to change in the next version.
-Just one more?
+One of the biggest problems with the 12-inch MacBook, ever since its initial launch has been the sheer lack of ports.
+With only one Thunderbolt 3 (USB-C) port and a headphone jack, this absolutely needs to change in the MacBook 2018.
+Maybe just one more port?

 We’ve already seen Windows laptops accomplish this feat, like the Huawei MateBook X with its two USB-C ports.
-Even the similarly priced MacBook Pro has a pair of Thunderbolt 3 connections.
-Perhaps there’s room for a microSD card reader in there, too.
+Even the similarly priced MacBook Pro has two.
+Maybe there’s room for a microSD card reader too, but that may be pushing it.

 Costing what it does, Apple really needs to inject some more power into its 12-inch MacBooks.
 With the onset of Intel processors with AMD graphics onboard, this is the perfect opportunity for the 12-inch MacBook to get a power boost that wouldn’t impact battery life.